MattFiler/OpenCAGE/README.md

 ## Modifying other game attributes

 PackagingTool can also modify other game attributes as well as import/export behaviour trees.
-This feature is planned to be expanded upon in the future to cover Alien behaviour types, viewconesets and weapon data.
-Currenly PackagingTool supports basic character attribute editing.
+This feature is planned to be expanded upon in the future to cover viewconesets and weapon data.
+Currenly PackagingTool supports basic character attribute editing and alien configuration editing.

 <div style="float: right; width: 100%; max-width: 500px; margin-left: 20px;">